Code of Conduct

 We use a confidential advisor to support employees who are dealing with unwanted behaviours in the workplace.
 Additionally, the Foundation considers it its duty to prevent, investigate, and as appropriate disclose and punish any form of violation of integrity or unacceptable behaviour by its staff, both internally and externally.

-For our Code of Conduct, see.
+For our full Integrity Framework, see.

 We endorse the principles of the Code Wijffels: ‘Code Goed Bestuur voor Goede Doelen’ (Good Governance for Charities Code).